nikitavoloboev/data/focusing/themes.md

 Most of it boils down to working on impactful to me ideas by breaking them down into a series of tasks.
 Below are some [themes](https://www.youtube.com/watch?v=NVGuFdX5guE) I want to focus on in general strokes.
 Some of it may be inspired by my [future predictions](../future/future.md).

-## Clean 2Do down to < 500 tasks
+## Clean up 2Do/GitHub tasks to < 500

-Currently it holds 4900 tasks. over 3500 of them are read-later links I have left before moving to Pocket.
+Currently 2Do holds 4900 tasks.
+Over 3500 of them are read-later links I have left before moving to Pocket.
+I want to clear up the list to < 500.

-This also includes closing GitHub issues I have open on my GitHub repos.
-Everything done as sorted by priority.
+This includes closing GitHub issues that are of priority to me.
+Beyond this I want to also clear Telegram Saved Messages & start clearing up Pocket list too after 2Do is done.
+Everything should be actionable and done with purpose & priority.

 ## Learn Anything